Chaitali786/funwithmath/README.md

 1. Open `index.html` in your web browser (double-click or serve it via a static file server).
 2. (Optional) Open Developer Tools  Console if you want to see debug logs.
 3. Click the "Start Game" button and follow the prompts.
+4. Click the "Show tips" button and look at the tips to play.